rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 ## Server proxy

 In order to intercept and tamper the network communications to and from the server, the easiest solution is to set up a [proxy](/assets/files/PwnAdventure-proxy.zip) server between the client and the server.
 I adapted the Python code written by LiveOverflow from the same repository evoked above.
-Note that the code is far from optimized and still contains research comments from both LiveOverflow and myself.
+Note that the code is far from optimised and still contains research comments from both LiveOverflow and myself.

 # Client-side exploits